As an adult, ADHD symptoms can affect every aspect of your life -- undermining your performance at work, your relationships, and your self-esteem.

 How well do they work?
 Very well, experts say.
 They also work very quickly -- within a few days you should see an effect.

 What are the side effects?
-Side effects are generally mild and include insomnia, upset stomach, and irritability.
+Side effects are generally mild and include insomnia, upset stomach, appetite loss, and irritability.
 Most symptoms will fade over time.
 ADHD medications also pose a small increased risk of more serious problems, especially to those with underlying health issues.
-People with heart problems, high blood pressure, a history of psychological issues, or any other medical condition should discuss the risks with their doctors before starting ADHD medication.
+People with heart problems, high blood pressure, other psychiatric disorders, substance abuse, or any other medical condition should discuss the risks with their doctors before starting ADHD medication.